Learning Color Equivariant Representations: Method

 \section{Method}

-In this section we present our color equivariant network.
-We begin by presenting definitions for the hue and saturation groups and their group actions, then define the lifting layers, and group convolution layers for our color equivariant networks. \paragraph{Hue group and group action.} In the HSL color space, hue is represented by angular position, and can therefore be identified with the 2D rotation group.
-As in group equivariant network~\cite{cohen2016group}, we consider a finite group representation.
-Specifically, we identify elements of the discretized hue group, $H_N$, with those of the cyclic group $C_N$.
+In this section we present our color-equivariant network.
+We begin by presenting definitions for the hue and saturation groups and their group actions, then define the lifting layers and group convolution layers for our color-equivariant networks.

+\textbf{Hue group and group action.} In the HSL color space, hue is represented by angular position, and can therefore be identified with the 2D rotation group.
+As in group convolutional network~\citep{cohen2016group}, we consider a finite group representation.
+Specifically, we identify elements of the discretized hue group, $H_N$, where the subscript $N$ indicates the order of (i.e. the number of elements in) the group, with those of the cyclic group $C_N$.
+We prove $H_{N}$ is a group in Appendix~\ref{apx:hue-group}.

 We define the action of hue group on HSL images, $x\in X$ where $x:\mathbb{Z}^2\rightarrow \mathbb{R}^3$, and functions on the discrete hue group, $y\in Y$, where $y:\mathbb{Z}^2\times H_N\rightarrow \mathbb{R}^K$.
 An element of the hue group acts on an HSL image by the group action $\varphi_h: H_N \times X \rightarrow X$, which shifts the hue channel of the image.
 Concretely, for an HSL image $x\in X$ defined as the concatenation of hue, saturation and luminance channels, i.e., $x=(x_h, x_s, x_l)$, the action of an element $h_i$ of the hue group $H_N$ is given by